 If you're using risk-based authentication, you may also consider Factor Sequencing, which allows you to enable a combination of various MFA factors for end-user authentication

 To configure Risk Scoring:

-- Navigate to Security > AuthenticationAuthentication is distinct from authorization, which is the process of giving individuals access to system objects based on their identity.
+- In the adminAn abbreviation of administrator.
+This is the individual(s) who have access to the Okta Administrator Dashboard.
+They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
+Only administrators have the Administration button on the upper right side of the My Applications page. console, navigate to Security > AuthenticationAuthentication is distinct from authorization, which is the process of giving individuals access to system objects based on their identity.
 Authentication merely ensures that the individual is who he or she claims to be, but says nothing about the access rights of the individual.
-Authentication methods and protocols include direct auth, delegated auth, SAML, SWA, WS-Fed, and OpenID Connect. from the admin dashboard.
+Authentication methods and protocols include direct auth, delegated auth, SAML, SWA, WS-Fed, and OpenID Connect..

 - Click Sign On.